uob-coms20007/webpages/papers.md

 * 1* and 2* questions account for approximately 70% of available marks.
 * 1\*, 2\* and 3* questions account for approximately 100% of available marks.

-Unfortunately, this is not quite true for the practice paper linked above, because we had to assemble it from a number of sources due to changes in the material taught this year.
+Unfortunately, this is not quite true for the practice paper below, due to the way it was assembled.
 Partial marks are given for partially correct answers.
 This is important, because you are unlikely to answer all the 3* question(s) completely correctly in the given time, but it is possible to obtain some marks for an attempt.

 The distribution of marks by topic is as follows:
 * 40 marks are available for questions on regular expressions, automata and regular languages.